scijava/scijava-maven-plugin/README.md

 Usage
 -----

-It is recommended to enable the _set-rootdir_ as well as the _copy-jars_ goal by making the [SciJava POM](http://github.com/scijava/pom-scijava) the parent project:
+It is recommended to enable the _set-rootdir_ as well as the _populate-app_ goal by making the [SciJava POM](http://github.com/scijava/pom-scijava) the parent project: